-The candidate class for this RCSR is defined as the projects for over-wintering of oysters.
-These projects consist of the use of Vexar® bags, cages and/or tables that can be attached to long lines, or works that resemble such infrastructure.
-Gear and long lines are in turn either placed directly on bottom or in the water column.
+The candidate class for this RCSR is defined as the works used to over-winter oysters.
+These works include Vexar[©] bags, cages and/or tables that can be attached to long lines, or works that resemble such infrastructure.
+Gear and long lines are in turn attached to the bottom, or in the water column.
 These works are located within the Environmental Setting Areas listed in Appendix A and described in Appendix B.